tjjdoherty/visas-layoffs/README.md

 This project is not about:
 - Whether the current state of popular AI (mostly LLMs) generate business value.
-- Flaws in the current visa & immigration process
+- Flaws in the current visa & immigration process.
+From Madeline Zavodny, Economics professor @ UNF "*The underlying issue is that U.S. immigration policy requires most employers to do labor market testing at the PERM stage, when they are sponsoring a foreign worker for permanent residence, not at the H-1B stage*"

 It is looking to **examine the narrative that AI-driven efficiency gains is the cause of US based layoffs**, with the suggestion that less headcount is now needed for the business to maintain results.